thosgood/qubit.guide/README.md

     + title page
     + **"last updated" date**
     + TOC spacing (e.g. the §11.10 number overlaps with the subsection title)
+        * also just make it smaller overall width?
     + make physical page numbers agree with printed page numbers
     + icon for `.technical` divs?
     + some figures are just TOO BIG (e.g. that relative phase/probability p graph for decoherence)
+    + `.idea` and `.technical` envs have two problems:
+        * they start with a single space
+        * they don't have paragraph line breaks
 - check footnotes don't spill over into subsequent pages
 - smaller format pdf version ("book-sized", with footnotes at the bottom)